Skip to main content

 • check that claims against policies are reasonable

-• organise clean-up operations or building repairs
+• organise clean-up operations or repairs

 • make further investigations if you suspect fraud